PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

 * Use `/LCDiv:0` to disable creation of the overview plots

 By default, the MS File Info Scanner creates TIC and BPI plots, showing intensity vs. time
-* Use `/TIC:False` to disable creating TIC and BPI plots; also disables any device specific plots
+* Use `/TIC:False` or `/SaveTICAndBPIPlots:False` to disable creating TIC and BPI plots; this will also disable any device specific plots
 * Plots created:
   * Separate BPI plots for MS and MS2 spectra
   * Single TIC plot for all spectra